awez-sonde/OCP_Metrics_PVC_resize_test/README.md

 <img width="2714" alt="image" src="https://github.com/user-attachments/assets/9b263176-19a3-495e-ae54-b3bac429e261" />

-The changes can be seen in prometheus pod directly
+Once the pod is restarted , the changes can be seen in Prometheus Pod directly

 <img width="874" alt="image" src="https://github.com/user-attachments/assets/1215aec8-d856-4fd7-9b80-408cd0409204" />

-Lets check the dashboard again
+####Verifying the dashboard after first PVC expansion

 We can still see the metrics from 11.45AM